 Cyantraniliprole is a second-generation anthranilic diamide insecticide discovered by DuPont Crop Protection.
-This insecticide is currently registered under the active ingredient trade name CyzapyrTM.
-Anthranilic diamides havea unique mode of action that involvesactivating ryanodine receptors (RyR), which play a criticalrole in muscle function.1-3Cyantraniliprole binds to the RyR, causing uncontrolled release and depletionof calcium from muscle cells, thus preventing further muscle contractionand ultimately leading to death.Cyantraniliprole is a reduced-risk insecticide, with a very lowtoxicity to vertebrates and non-target organisms.
-It has root systemic and translaminar activity against a broad spectrum of sucking and chewing insects.Cyantraniliprole is currently not yet registered for application in certain fruit crops or vegetables in the United States; however, such registrations are pending.
-The first generation anthranilic diamide insecticide, chlorantraniliprole, has shown promising results in the management of lepidopteran, hemipteran and coleopteran pests.1-3,5-10
+This insecticide is currently registered under the active ingredient trade name CyazypyrTM.
+Anthranilic diamides have a unique mode of action that involves activating ryanodine receptors (RyRs), which play a critical role in muscle function.1-3 Cyantraniliprole binds to the RyRs, causing uncontrolled release and depletion of calcium from muscle cells, thus preventing further muscle contraction and ultimately leading to death.
+Cyantraniliprole is a reduced-risk insecticide, with a very low toxicity to vertebrates and non-target organisms.
+It has root systemic and translaminar activity against a broad spectrum of sucking and chewing insects.
+Cyantraniliprole is currently not yet registered for application in certain fruit crops or vegetables in the United States; however, such registrations are pending.
+The first-generation anthranilic diamide insecticide chlorantraniliprole has shown promising results in the management of lepidopteran, hemipteran and coleopteran pests.1-3,5-10 of limited available modes of action during a growing season.15-17 Current reliance on aggressive application of insecticides has not only proven to be economically challenging but also led to the development of resistance in some populations of D. citri in Florida.
+Therefore, the need for newer, safer and effective chemistries remains critical for HLB management and insecticide resistance management programs for D. citri.
+New modes of action offer two advantages: they serve as candidates for insecticide rotation programs and can be supplemented with augmentative releases of natural enemies within integrated pest management programs.
+The objective of the present study was to evaluate the efficacy of cyantraniliprole against D. citri through a series of laboratory, greenhouse and field studies.
+In addition, cyantraniliprole was evaluated against citrus leafminer, Phyllocnistis citrella (Lepidoptera: Gracillariidae), and Tamarixia radiata, an ectoparasitoid of D. citri, under available circumstances.

 Asian citrus psyllid, Diaphorina citri, is currently the most important insect pest of citrus throughout the world.11-14 This insect transmits huanglongbing (HLB) in citrus, which causes severe decline in trees and possible death.
-D. citri is currently managed with insecticides, which involves multiple applications of limited available modes of action during a growing season.15-17Current reliance on aggressive application of insecticides has not only proven to be economically challenging, but also has led to the development of resistance in some populations of D. citri in Florida.Therefore, the need for newer, safer, and effective chemistries remains critical for HLB management and insecticide resistance management programsforD. citri.
-New modes of action offer two advantages: they serve as candidates for insecticide rotation programs and can be supplemented with augmentative releases of natural enemies within integrated pest
+D. citri is currently managed with insecticides, which involves multiple applications